What is Virtual Thesis Bootcamp?

 This workshop, hosted one week after the Bootcamp, will teach you some strategies and tips about what to do with the words you have written and how to start bringing it all together.

-Applications for the GSA Virtual Thesis Bootcamp are open!
-They will close on February 1st.
+Applications for the GSA Virtual Thesis Bootcamp are now closed.

 The information you provide in your application will be used to decide whether we can offer you a place so please allow enough time for a considered response.

 Thesis Bootcamp is a top-rated program that is always oversubscribed as it makes a measurable difference for students who are ready to write.

 Applicants are selected based on a ranking of needs and urgency: how close you are to completion; any reported difficulties or interruptions to your candidature; and circumstances relating to your socio-economic position.
 We also try to ensure a diverse cohort across different faculties.

 *Please note that there is a maximum of 30 students for this Virtual Thesis Bootcamp.